No-kill shelter: United States

+In 1903, Flora Kibbe established the Bideawee Home for Animals in Manhattan as a non-kill shelter.

 In the U.S., the no-kill concept received a legal boost in 1998 when the state of California passed three pieces of legislation directed to reduce animal suffering at animal shelters in California: the Vincent Law, which requires shelters to spay or neuter animals prior to adoption; the Hayden Law, which requires that shelters cooperate with rescue groups; and the Kopp Law, which prohibited the use of carbon monoxide to euthanize animals.
 No-Kill shelters received a financial boost with the establishment of Maddie's Fund in 1999, from which a number of communities in the United States have since received millions in financial grants.

 In 1994, San Francisco popularized the trend towards No-kill shelters.
 The San Francisco SPCA, led by President Richard Avanzino who would later become the President of Maddie's Fund, along with the San Francisco Department of Animal Care and Control guaranteed a home to every "adoptable" dog and cat who entered the shelter system.
 Since then San Francisco (the SPCA along with the Department of Animal Care and Control) has been able to keep San Francisco as a no-kill city.
 In 2007, the live release rate of all dogs and cats in the city of San Francisco was 82%.
 In 2010, the live release rate of all dogs and cats in San Francisco was 86%.
 In November 2010, the city voted to table indefinitely a proposed mandate to require city animal shelters to adopt "no-kill" policies.
 The live release rate of the San Francisco SPCA in 2012 was self-reported as 97.79%.

 Starting in 2001, Tompkins SPCA, an open-admission shelter and animal control facility for Tompkins County, New York transitioned over a two-year period to a no-kill shelter.
 Tompkins SPCA was able to achieve this while going from having a budget deficit to a budget surplus and was even able to raise millions of dollars to build a new cageless no-kill shelter.
 Tompkins SPCA was able to achieve a live release rate of over 90% every year since then.
 In 2006, 145 dogs and cats classified as unhealthy or untreatable were euthanized (6% of a total intake of 2,353).
 In comparison, the national average rate of euthanasia in 2005 was 56%.